-What Is The ECOA?
+What Is ECOA?

-The Equal Credit Opportunity Act is the law that prevents financial institutions from discriminating against credit applicants based on factors that aren’t relevant to their ability to repay.
-The purpose of this law is to ensure that all individuals are given a fair and equal opportunity to receive credit from lenders.
+The ECOA is a federal law that prevents financial institutions from discriminating against credit applications based on factors that aren’t relevant to a borrower’s ability to repay the loan.
+The ECOA ensures that all borrowers have fair and equal access to credit.

 - National origin